benjaminfurman/benjaminfurman.github.io/_pages/DoingList.md

 # Stuff going on

 My electronic scratchpad of stuff thats happening or needs to happen.
-Always behind.
+Always behind, always incomplete, does not reflect all of what I am really doing.
+This should maybe be in my lab notebooks; I could put it at the head of the file, carry over uncompleted to new months.
+I'll do that from now on.

+- [ ] Order plate extraction kit for offspring samples
+- [ ] look at primer designs for sox3 and fmr1 and old amps.
+Make sure I am targeting heterozygous sites correctly, may need internal primer for fmr1 (could not form contigs before across intron I think)
+- [ ] Non-forced order linkage maps
+- [ ] Runs test of pi?
+- [ ] Assign alpha/beta of duplicate gene project to L and S genomes
-- [ ] Update this list
+- [ ] Summarize differences in L/S selection and pseudogenization for duplicate gene project
 - [ ] Extract new clivii and froze laevis.
 Amp DMW in both with positive mtDNA
 - [ ] presentation for undergrads, mid November
 - [ ] presentation for EEB November
 - [ ] shell script for mlRho theta
 - [ ] Summarize results and write method in Duplicate gene paper
 - [ ] Add to Duplicate paper newer WGD papers, especially the Lynch 2015 Paramecium paper
+- [ ] evolver simulations to see if codeml artificially detects differences more often in older branches than earlier branches.
+- [ ] Different types of borealis references.
+Build better.
+Scaffold?

 # nebulous or less important